 A Look on Undervalued Cities

-Everyone in real estate, from run-of-the-mill home buyers to note buyers online to real estate moguls, is looking for that once-in-a-lifetime deal.
+Everyone in real estate and mortgage investment, from run-of-the-mill home buyers to sophisticated people helping someone’s sell mortgage note idea become a reality note buyers online to real estate moguls, is looking for that once-in-a-lifetime deal.

 And those deals that do come around in the higher priced markets – they are like realty unicorns.
 Often talked about, seldom seen.